micronaut-projects/micronaut-gradle-plugin/README.md

 ### Docker Support

-The Micronaut plugin includes integration with the https://bmuschko.github.io/gradle-docker-plugin/[Gradle Docker plugin] allowing you to easily build applications and native images using Docker containers.
+The Micronaut plugin includes integration with the [Gradle Docker plugin](https://bmuschko.github.io/gradle-docker-plugin) allowing you to easily build applications and native images using Docker containers.

-Applications are built with as layers JARs using the `buildLayers` task ensuring optimized Docker images for Java applications.
+Applications are built as layered JARs using the `buildLayers` task ensuring optimized Docker images for Java applications.

 To build a regular Java application into a Docker container that is ready to be deployed and exposes ports 8080 you can simply do: